IgorKowalczyk/majo.exe/packages/database/README.md

 ## ⁉️ Issues

 If you have any issues with the bot please create [new issue here](https://github.com/igorkowalczyk/majo.exe/issues).
-When creating new issue please provide as much information as possible.
+When creating a new issue please provide as much information as possible.
 If you can, please provide logs from console.

 ## 📥 Pull Requests